 - Based on race, sex, religion, national origin, marital status, sexual orientation, number of children, job, physical or mental disability, or because a tenant is receiving public assistance

-- To retaliate against the tenant for filing a complaint if something is broken or violates code, for calling emergency services, or for taking other actions against you
+- To retaliate against the tenant for filing a complaint if something is broken or violates a code, for calling emergency services, or for taking other actions against you

-You cannot lock your tenants out of their home, turn off their gas, water, or heat to force them to move out.
+You cannot lock your tenants out of their home, or turn off their gas, water, or heat to force them to move out.